 Tickets: £13.50 (£12.50 online), included in admission ticket

-Old Royal Naval College, King William Walk, Greenwich SE19 9NN
+Old Royal Naval College, King William Walk, Greenwich SE10 9NN

 Tours run every Saturday and Sunday at 12.30pm and 2.30pm.
+During June, July, August and September tours will also run on Thursdays and Fridays.
 Tours should be booked in advance.
 Please click ‘BOOK NOW’ to select your preferred date.